jthhhh123-wq/elec5305-project-540101436/data/readme.md

 ## 📦 Extract the Dataset

-After downloading the .tar.gz file, extract it and place the folder into this directory:
+After downloading the .tar.gz file, extract it and place the folder into this directory，
+## 🔴 Important：Rename the outer folder speech_commands_v0.02 to SpeechCommands:

 ```bash
 project_root/